 Troubleshooting for when movies will not play from Seagate Wireless Plus or GoFlex Satellite on an Android device.

 Android devices have a limited range of supported video formats by default, so if your video does not work, you may need to check the video's format.
-Please find more information regarding supported formats and related instructions at this Android developer page.

 There are several options you can use to address this limitation.